Photonic crystal: History

 After 1987, the number of research papers concerning photonic crystals began to grow exponentially.
 However, due to the difficulty of fabricating these structures at optical scales (see Fabrication challenges), early studies were either theoretical or in the microwave regime, where photonic crystals can be built on the more accessible centimetre scale.
 (This fact is due to a property of the electromagnetic fields known as scale invariance.
 In essence, electromagnetic fields, as the solutions to Maxwell's equations, have no natural length scale—so solutions for centimetre scale structure at microwave frequencies are the same as for nanometre scale structures at optical frequencies.)

 By 1991, Yablonovitch had demonstrated the first three-dimensional photonic band-gap in the microwave regime.
 The structure that Yablonovitch was able to produce involved drilling an array of holes in a transparent material, where the holes of each layer form an inverse diamond structure – today it is known as Yablonovite.

 In 1996, Thomas Krauss demonstrated a two-dimensional photonic crystal at optical wavelengths.
 This opened the way to fabricate photonic crystals in semiconductor materials by borrowing methods from the semiconductor industry.

 Pavel Cheben demonstrated a new type of photonic crystal waveguide – subwavelength grating (SWG) waveguide.
 The SWG waveguide operates in subwavelength region, away from the bandgap.
 It allows the waveguide properties to be controlled directly by the nanoscale engineering of the resulting metamaterial while mitigating wave interference effects.
-This provided “a missing degree of freedom in photonics” and resolved an important limitation in silicon photonics which was its restricted set of available materials insufficient to achieve complex optical on-chip functions.
+This provided "a missing degree of freedom in photonics" and resolved an important limitation in silicon photonics which was its restricted set of available materials insufficient to achieve complex optical on-chip functions.

 Today, such techniques use photonic crystal slabs, which are two dimensional photonic crystals "etched" into slabs of semiconductor.
 Total internal reflection confines light to the slab, and allows photonic crystal effects, such as engineering photonic dispersion in the slab.
 Researchers around the world are looking for ways to use photonic crystal slabs in integrated computer chips, to improve optical processing of communications—both on-chip and between chips.

-Autocloning fabrication technique, proposed for infrared and visible range photonic crystals by Sato et al. in 2002, utilizes electron-beam lithography and dry etching: lithographically-formed layers of periodic grooves are stacked by regulated sputter deposition and etching, resulting in "stationary corrugations" and periodicity.
+Autocloning fabrication technique, proposed for infrared and visible range photonic crystals by Sato et al. in 2002, uses electron-beam lithography and dry etching: lithographically formed layers of periodic grooves are stacked by regulated sputter deposition and etching, resulting in "stationary corrugations" and periodicity.
 Titanium dioxide/silica and tantalum pentoxide/silica devices were produced, exploiting their dispersion characteristics and suitability to sputter deposition.